dyo/dyo/README.md

 works just like it would in react-land.
-The built in validtors are `[number, string, bool, array, object, func]` and you can also create your own validators. note that propTypes are only evaluated when NODE_ENV is defined and its value is not set to 'production'.
+The built in validtors are `[number, string, bool, array, object, func]` and you can also create your own validators. note that propTypes/validations are only evaluated when `NODE_ENV` or `process.env.NODE_ENV` are defined and set to 'development'.

 ```javascript
 dio.createComponent({